barchart/alerting-service-public/docs/content/concepts/configuring_notifications.md

 3. Does the _alert_ have an ```alert_type``` which matches the user preference?
 4. Do nothing.
 Don't use this notification type.

-Using this algorithm, an _alert_ can define its own notification rules; or it can rely on user preferences — without explicitly specifying any rules.
+Using this algorithm, an _alert_ can define its own notification rules; or it can rely on user preferences — without explicitly specifying any rules. **In most cases, relying entirely on a user's preferences is the best approach (i.e. option #3).**

 #### 1. Route to a Specific Recipient